This post was originally written in May 2017, and updated in July 2023 after a return visit.

 What is the Columbia Road Flower Market?

-Located in the Bethnal Green neighborhood of up and coming East End, the Columbia Road Flower Market is a weekly flower and plant market that happens every Sunday rain or shine (which in London, is frequently the former).
+Located in the Bethnal Green neighborhood of London's East End, the Columbia Road Flower Market is a weekly flower and plant market that happens every Sunday rain or shine.
 It has been going on since the late 19th century, and has regained popularity over the last few decades.
 Plant and flower sellers will line a normally quiet Victorian street that turns into a bustling scene of activity on Sunday mornings.

 What Makes It Unique From Other Markets?